MGDIS/simple-bam/README.md

 **Disclaimer: this is a work in progress.
 Come back later !**

+## Running tests

+    npm install
+    npm test

+The test suite uses mocks for all outgoing HTTP requests.
+This is useful to run the tests without a ElasticSearch cluster available.
+If you hava a cluster and want to run the tests in integration use:

+    NOCK_OFF=true npm test

+If you are working on the tests and want to re-record the mocks for the suite:

+    NOCK_OFF=true, NOCK_RECORD=true npm test

 ## Updating the contract

 In the sandbox with mgdis/contract.git and simple-bam cloned: